apromix/marlin-x8-firmware/README.md

 ## Board installation
 Here's how to install Sanguino:

-File > Preferences
+* File > Preferences
-To the "Additional Boards Manager URLs" field, add https://raw.githubusercontent.com/Lauszus/Sanguino/master/package_lauszus_sanguino_index.json 180.
+* To the "Additional Boards Manager URLs" field, add https://raw.githubusercontent.com/Lauszus/Sanguino/master/package_lauszus_sanguino_index.json 180.
 If you have multiple URLs in the field, separate them with commas.
-Click the "OK" button.
+* Click the "OK" button.
-Tools > Board > Boards Manager
+* Tools > Board > Boards Manager
-Wait for the downloads to finish.
+* Wait for the downloads to finish.
-Search for "sanguino".
+* Search for "sanguino".
-Click on "Sanguino by Kristian Sloth Lauszus".
+* Click on "Sanguino by Kristian Sloth Lauszus".
-Click the "Install" button.
+* Click the "Install" button.
-Wait for the installation to finish.
+* Wait for the installation to finish.
-Click the "Close" button.
+* Click the "Close" button.
-You will now see a Tools > Board > Sanguino menu item.
+* You will now see a Tools > Board > Sanguino menu item.

 ## Needed Libraries

-Install U8glib library
+* U8glib